Rare Book | $179

 Kickass Writers Festival Bookfair

-10 AM – 2 PM @ SL Town Hall
+10 AM – 2 PM @ Harrietstown Town Hall

 Discover books from small presses, independent authors, and regional literary organizations from across New York State.